BiChong-Jin/Flask-market/README.md

 # Flask-market
-# A wep application used python, flask, html, css, javascript
+# A wep application used python, flask, html, css, javascript with sqlite database